-- Refer to APPENDIX A and perform the procedures presented in the Eimac publication titled "Extending Transmitter Tube Life - Eimac Application Bulletin No. 18. - March 1990". - 2) Refer to APPENDIX A and the information presented in "Eimac Technical Data Sheet 4CX12000A/8989 Tetrodes". - 3) The procedures presented in any "Eimac Product Bulletins" shipped with the tube.
+- 1. Refer to APPENDIX A and perform the procedures presented in the Eimac publication titled "Extending Transmitter Tube Life Eimac Application Bulletin No. 18.
+March 1990". - 2.
+Refer to APPENDIX A and the information presented in the following technical data sheets: